mdbergmann/emacs-lfeunit/README.md

 This mode can be enabled for basically every buffer but only `lfe-mode` buffers are supported.
 On other code or project it just saves the buffer.

-The key sequence: `C-c C-t` (or a custom defined one) will first save the buffer and then run the tests using `rebar3`.
+There are three general modes to run tests:

+- all tests in the module: `C-c C-t`
+- just a single test (is determined from the cursor position): `C-c C-s`
+- repeat the last test: `C-c C-r`

 After the first execution of `lfeunit-run` you can view the "*LFEUnit output*" buffer for test output.

-Specify a base custom command using `lfeunit-custom-cmd`, i.e.: `rebar3 eunit`.
+Optionally specify a base custom command using `lfeunit-custom-cmd`, i.e.: `rebar3 eunit`.